Are you hoping to get pregnant?

 Donor Home Delivery allows your donor to ship sperm (semen) with a non-toxic preservative on a cold pack so it will remain viable for insemination.

 Donor Home Delivery does not prevent the transmission of disease.
 Make sure your donor is tested and is a person who you trust.
-Please see our safety page for suggestions and, please, consult your licensed medical professional (midwife, nurse practitioner, or doctor).
+Please note in our Terms and Conditions that we do not endorse nor support working with a donor whom you do not know.
+By making a purchase on this site you are testifying that your donor is known to you (a “directed donor”), and not someone you’ve met on an app or on the internet, etc. This process can be trying, but please prioritize keeping yourself and your future child safe at all times.
+Please see our Safety page for suggestions and, please, consult your licensed medical professional (midwife, nurse practitioner, or doctor).

 How Does This Work